syedosaad/Embedded_System_Tetris/README.md

 -The game displays on an LT24 LCD screen and uses the board's physical inputs for controls.

 ## Authors
-Shikha Tripathi
+Saaduddin Syed,
-Saaduddin Syed
+Shikha Tripathi,
-Manyan Wong
+Manyan Wong,
 Harini Nagarathinam

 ## Overview